Have you thought about extending your self-publishing to make money writing by becoming a self-employed blogger?

 A quick Google search will result in hundreds of ideas and ways to earn a steady and reliable income from a well-designed and content-rich blog and turn it into a full-time job.

-Conclusion.
-Are you an author or blogger, or both?
+Are you an author or a blogger, or both?

-Making money from writing is much easier today than in years gone by.
-All the tools and resources are at your fingertips to successfully publish books and ebooks, or to start a career in blogging or content writing for sites that pay writers.
+All the tools and resources are at your fingertips to successfully publish books and ebooks or to start a career in blogging or content writing for sites that pay writers.

-So in closing, can you make money from writing?
+So in closing, can you earn money from blogging and writing books?

-Yes, as long as you do your research, treat it like a real business and above all else, work hard and be stubbornly committed to your personal business goals.
+Yes, as long as you do your research, treat it like a real business, and above all else, work hard and be stubbornly committed to achieving your business goals.